Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

 Using this together with the expressions for $q^{(0)}$, $q^{(1)}$, $q^{(2)}$, $A^{(0)}$, $A^{(1)}$, $A^{(2)}$ and $A^{(3)}$ from \Eqsref{eq:AHExpCOeffFirst} -- \eqref{eq:AHExpCOeffLast} yields

 as required by \Eqref{eq:bondimassexistence}.
 The (explicitly known but lengthy) coefficient of the $O(t^3)$-term here gives an explicit formula for the Bondi mass $m$. \end{proof}

-\paragraph{Evolution of the Hawking mass and the Bondi mass.} While the Bondi mass can in principle be calculated by \Eqsref{eq:hatMBondiMass1} -- \eqref{eq:hatMBondiMass2} under the hypothesis of \Propref{res:smoothness} once the constraint equations are solved, it turns out that numerical errors render practical calculations of the limit in \eqref{eq:hatMBondiMass1} impossible.
+\paragraph{Evolution of the Hawking mass and the Bondi mass.} While the Bondi mass can in principle be calculated by \Eqsref{eq:hatMBondiMass1} -- \eqref{eq:hatMBondiMass2} under the hypothesis of \Propref{res:smoothness} once the constraint equations are solved, we find in our numerical studies that numerical errors render practical calculations of the limit in \eqref{eq:hatMBondiMass1} impossible.
 As we demonstrate in \Sectionref{Sec:BinaryBlackHoles}, the following alternative approach provides a remedy for this.
 To this end we first notice that we can write \Eqref{ParabolicEquation_Racz} as

 with

 where we notice from \Eqref{SpecialPDE_A} that $F_{[A]}=0$ in the spherically symmetric case where, in particular, $\kstar=-2t$.
 Secondly we find from \Eqref{FinalSystemDiffNorm_Racz} similarly that